 The system may also issue the AUTO SELECT command sequence when the device is in program suspend mode.
 The system can read as many auto select codes as required.
 When the device exits auto select mode, the device reverts to program suspend mode and is ready for another valid operation.

-The PROGRAM SUSPEND operation is aborted by performing a device reset or power-down.
-In this case, data integrity cannot be ensured, and it is recommended that the words that were aborted be reprogrammed.
-This device has two different command codes for program suspend, B0h and 51h.
-Code B0h is available for legacy compatibility.
-Code 51h is recommended for use.
+The PROGRAM SUSPEND operation is aborted by performing a device reset or powerdown.
+In this case, data integrity cannot be ensured, and it is recommended that the words or bytes that were aborted be reprogrammed.

 PROGRAM RESUME Command